GJSayers/downit/README.md

 ---
 * Layout & Wireframes
   *Wireframe created on Figma

   ![Wireframe](documentation/figma.jpg)

 * Colours
   * A pallet based on colours associated with both Ireland and Guinness to give a St. Patrick’s Day vibe to the players! (key colours:  Green, orange, white, black)

 * Icons
   * Primary Icons should be based around the main theme of Guiness

 * Imagery
   *
 * Fonts
-  *
+  * Roboto Mono, Ribeye and PT Sans

 ## Technologies Used
 ---